MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcd-boot-options-reference.md

 ### Mapping Boot.ini Options to BCDEdit Options and Elements

 The following table provides a mapping from the boot options used in operating systems prior to Windows Vista (in Boot.ini), to the BCDEdit options and the BCD elements used in Windows.
-For information about the BCD boot elements see [BCD Reference](http://go.microsoft.com/fwlink/p/?linkid=56420) on MSDN.
+For information about the BCD boot elements see [BCD Reference](http://go.microsoft.com/fwlink/p/?linkid=56420).

 <table>
 <colgroup>